jarofghosts/glance/README.md

   , verbose: true // defaults to false
 })

-// pass requests to glance if you wanna http.createServer(function (req, res) {
+// just use glance to serve requests if you wanna http.createServer(function(req, res) {
   if (/^\/static\//.test(req.url)) return g.serveRequest(req, res)
   // pretend i do other stuff here...
 }).listen(5309)